When my son Lucas was four we did an experiment...

 And everything becomes a blessing.

 How do you practice gratitude?
-Here's a few simple, yet powerful, practices you can use.
+Here's some ideas:

 There are several ways to practice gratitude, and I’ve included a few of my favorite practices below.